 More than ever, we need robust and empowered law enforcement that continues to make intelligent adaptations in order to check the rise in hate crimes and the environment of disorder that supports it.
 The police racism narrative is false, and Jews need to speak out against it—not only because it’s wrong, but because it’s uniquely dangerous to us.

-Hannah Elka Meyers is director of policing and public safety at the Manhattan Institute.
+Hannah Elka Meyers is a fellow and director of policing and public safety at the Manhattan Institute.
 She spent a decade managing analytical teams at a private investigations firm and at NYPD’s Intelligence Bureau.